Pete-C2/Greenhouse-Controller/README.md

 ## Changelog

+### V0.36
+Added e-mail alert if air temperature sensor is missing on restart.

+Corrected debug log of air temperature in the event the sensor fails.

 ### V0.35
 Moved e-mail into a thread, allowing for network outages without throwing an exception and maintaining a queue up to max 10 e-mails.